nextflow-io/nextflow/docs/workflow.md

 It is optional, and it defaults to the launch directory (`workflow.launchDir`).

-The output directory can also be defined using the `-output-dir` {ref}`command line option <cli-run>` or the `outputDir` {ref}`config option <config-miscellaneous>`.

 ### Path definitions

-Path definitions are used to definte the directory structure of the published outputs.
+Path definitions are used to define the directory structure of the published outputs.
 A path definition is a path name followed by a block which defines the outputs to be published within that path.
 Like directories, path definitions can be nested.

 The path name defines a subdirectory within the output directory, or the parent path if the path definition is nested.